notriapatel/bank-tech-test/README.md

 As an account holder
 So that I can keep track of my activity
 I want my transactions to be stored with their respective dates

+As an account holder
+So that I can view my expenses
+I want to see a statement of all my transactions in reverse chronological order
 ```

+## Current status

+As of 25/2/20 a user is able to deposit, withdraw, and view a statement of their transactions.
+At the moment the statement displays as a one line string as opposed to a block of code.

+The next steps are reformatting the statement output, followed by extracting transaction logic from the BankAccount into its own separate class.

+Current test coverage is 98.33%